-DOWN The term used to indicate that an otherwise good service or return has struck the floor before reaching the front wall, or has struck the board or tin before striking the floor. ("Down" is also a Marker's call).
+DOWN The term used to indicate that an otherwise good service or return has struck the floor before reaching the front wall, or has struck the tin before striking the floor.

+("Down" is also a Marker's call).

-GAME Part of a match, commencing with a service and concluding when one player's score reaches nine or ten points in accordance with the rules.
+GAME Part of a match, commencing with a service and concluding when one player's score reaches eleven points or, if the score reached ten-all, when one player leads by two points.

-GAME BALL The state of the score when the a player requires one point to win the game in progress. ("Game ball" is also used as a Marker's call).
+GAME BALL The state of the score when a player requires one point to win the game in progress.

+("Game ball" is also used as a Marker's call).